systemcarl/weblog/articles/about-me.md

 # On the Grounds That I Don't Know the Answer[^adams]
-Who am I?
 I'm Carl.

-I can be many things, depending on the time or the place.
-But without fail,
+I sometimes find it difficult to describe exactly who I am.
-    I am always an unapologetic nerd.
+But one thing I can say for certain: I'm an unapologetic nerd.
 I love science fiction,
 from [*Star Trek*]'s naive mid-century techno-optimism to [*Jurassic Park*]'s outlandish cautionary tale.